Stuffed Marrow With Mince

 This stuffed marrow with mince recipe, is an easy and delicious option.
 It is, though, important to point out you can use your favourite mince recipe such as bolognese or chilli (or vegetarian) sauce to stuff a marrow, so do experiment.
 Cheese is always good grated on the top, too.

-You can stretch the mince further by adding some oats or lentils to the mix too.
+You can stretch the mince further by adding some oats or lentils to the mix too. where possible, buy your vegetables – and meat from local shops – or try Riverford who deliver to most areas.

 Stuffed Marrow With Beef Mince